 Here at Vivid Image, we strive to follow the WCAG 2.0/2.1 Level AA guidelines throughout the website.
 In order to remain as ADA compliant as possible, these are the steps that should be taken when adding content to a page or post.

 Follow these guidelines when adding additional content to a page or post:

-- Limit the use of ALL CAPS – only use for headlines, it is difficult for screen readers to read
+- Limit the use of ALL CAPS – only use for headlines, as it is difficult for screen readers to read.

-- Remember line length – be aware to not use too long of sentences because they can be difficult for screen reader users to understand
+- Remember line length – be aware of sentence lengths.
+Try not to use too long of sentences because they can be difficult for screen reader users to understand.

 - Use of color – always use high contrast colors and don’t convey anything on the website by the use of color alone.
-Avoid the use of colors such as green on red, or pastels on pastels, for users who are color blind and cannot distinguish the difference between specific colors.
+Avoid the use of colors such as green on red, or pastels on pastels, as users who are color blind may bto be able to distinguish the difference between specific colors.
 It is always safest to use a very light color on a dark background or a dark color on a light background.

 - Stay away from tables – use accessible formatted tables only or have an alternative description explaining the same information that can be found within the table.